 Even though you’re applying for a business credit card, your personal credit will play a key role in the process.
 This is especially true if you’re applying as a sole proprietor or with a very new enterprise.

 Before you can get a business credit card, the card issuer will examine your personal credit score.
 If you have a history of missed or late payments, they’ll assume you’ll use your business credit card similarly, which makes you a borrowing risk.
+Even if you have bad credit, you could still be approved for a business credit card.

 Even if you’re approved for a business credit card, the card issuer will likely request a personal guarantee.
 This means promising to repay your business credit card balance out of your personal funds if your company can’t pay the bill.